-This is the climax of all prophecy, ultimately unsealing all of the prophecies of Daniel and the Olivet prophecy.
+This is the climax of all prophecy, concluding the unsealing of the prophecies of Daniel and the Olivet prophecy.

-Rev 11:15 Then the seventh angel sounded: And there were loud voices in heaven (heaven on Earth, i.e. Jerusalem), saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!
-(Christ having returned to Earth at this point)”
+Rev 11:15 Then the seventh angel sounded: And there were loud voices in heaven (heaven on Earth, i.e. Jerusalem), saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever! (the announcement of Christ's return to Earth)”

 16 And the twenty-four elders who sat before God on their thrones fell on their faces and worshiped God,